Raulisr00t/WindowsDefenderBypass/README.md

-# WINDOWS DEFENDER Bypass Malware
+# Windows Defender Bypass Malware

 This program demonstrates how to establish a remote connection to a server using the WinSock2 library and execute a command prompt (`cmd.exe`) on a Windows system.
 The code dynamically loads functions from `ws2_32.dll` and uses these functions to perform network operations.